AI app development is the future. Here, we bring you 7 tips that'll help you make it happen.

 Integration and compatibility issues

-AI integration isn’t just adding new code to your software product.
+AI app development isn’t just adding an AI model to your app.

 It’s also making sure it works well with your existing systems and platforms.

-This can be a major hurdle to AI integration.
+This can be a major hurdle when building an AI app.

 Take healthcare, for example.